Skip to Main Content

 • Google the title of the journal and locate the publisher's website for the journal.
 Then look for an editorial policy page or a page for authors.
 This page should also indicate whether articles go through a peer review process.

-Last resort: In many databases you can limit your search to only peer-reviewed articles.
-(This is not ideal, since it will remove some relevant items, such as peer-reviewed book articles.)
+In many databases you can limit your search to only peer-reviewed articles.
+(This is not always a good idea since in some databases this strategy will eliminate scholarly book chapters from your search results.)

 • Look for a checkbox that limits a search to scholarly (peer-reviewed) articles (either on the first search page or on the results page),